 Dash is already one of the most widely accepted cryptocurrencies by vendors and can be accessed via ATMs too.
 That means that regardless of the technology it already has a head start.
 Dash is compatible with most popular multi-currency wallets as well as its own wallet.

 It also has a large group of supporters, which means other currencies will struggle to displace it.
 The developer community is talented and committed, which means it is possible that transaction costs can be reduced.

 When it comes to making payments, Dash is already superior to Bitcoin, with lower fees for standard transactions and faster processing times.
 Dash fees are as low as 3 percent of Bitcoin’s fees and transaction times are as low as 5 percent of Bitcoin transaction times.

-The biggest risks are probably related to the coin itself and the crypto market in general.
-If the broader market does not make new highs, DASH will be unlikely to generate substantial returns.
+The biggest risks are probably related to the Dash coin itself and the crypto market in general.
+If the broader market does not make new highs, Dash will be unlikely to generate substantial returns.

 Users can make standard transactions which are relatively fast and cheap.
 They can also pay a fee to make instant transactions, or make private transactions though these take a bit longer.

-Besides being popular amongst investors it is one of the most widely accepted cryptocurrencies and is available on most major exchanges.
-Apart from some risks DASH has good overall potential.
+Besides being popular amongst investors Dash is one of the most widely accepted cryptocurrencies and is available on most major exchanges.